dthain/opsys-sp24/project5/index.md

 The program exits because the page fault handler isn't written yet.
 That is your job!

+Now, read the header files [disk.h](src/disk.h) and [page_table.h](src/page_table.h) to understand what operations you can perform on the disk and page table.

-Try this as a getting started exercise.
+Then try this as a getting started exercise.
 If you run the program with an equal number of pages and frames, then you don't actually need a disk.
 Instead, you can simply make page N map directly to frame N, and do nothing else.
 So, modify the page fault handler to provide a present and writable page, like this: